klamann/raspi-poe-mon/README.md

 ## Development

-To set up your local development environment, please make sure that [poetry](https://python-poetry.org/) is installed and updated
+To set up your local development environment, please make sure that [poetry](https://python-poetry.org/docs/#installation) is installed and updated.
+Then clone this repo and install the package with

-    pip install --upgrade poetry

-Clone this repo and install the package with

     poetry install

 This will create a new virtualenv in the `.venv` folder, install all dependencies and then the `raspi-poe-mon` package.
-You should now be able to access the CLI with `poetry run python -m raspi_poe_mon`.
+You should now be able to access the CLI with `poetry run raspi-poe-mon`.

 We use `pytest` as test framework: